chpxu/exciting/tools/exciting_tools/README.md

 Additional examples can be found in the test cases, `exciting_tools/tests/input`.
 We note that not all XML tags currently map onto Python classes.
 One can consult `exciting_tools/excitingtools/input` to see what is available.
-Development follows a continuous integration and deployment workflow, therefore if one wishes for additional features, please make a request on Github issues or open a merge request.
+Development follows a continuous integration and deployment workflow, therefore if one wishes for additional features, please make a request on GitHub issues or open a merge request.

 #### Binary Execution